Keto Chinese Food – 6 Low-Carb Strategies + Menu Items

 Northern Style Spare Ribs (4 Ribs)

-When they're not slathered in barbeque sauce (which, even in American barbeque, is loaded with sugar), spare ribs can be a great option for a low carb meal.
+When they're not slathered in barbecue sauce (which, even in American barbecue, is loaded with sugar), spare ribs can be a great option for a low-carb meal.

 Ask your server: